Chapter 1. Midnight memories

 “But all that is there, the iron of the smith, the blade of the rogue, the plough of the reaper, the song of the lassies, the wails of the sick, the tittering of the rich, every piece of rock, every grain of dust, everything, belongs.
 Everything but him.
 For a poet he is, and outcasts poets are.”

 Last time I saw him was four years ago in England, somewhere west of Birmingham.
-My father had some work there and it was my birthday, so we thought it would be a good family vacation.
+My father had to visit for work and it was my birthday, so we thought it would be a good family vacation.

 And here he was today, standing in my bedroom.
 Four feet tall at most, fat as a hog, he was a strange sight indeed, what with his fancy accent and all, and to top it off, with a pointed Gandalf hat on his head.
 He looked like a crossover between Gimli from LOTR and Big Ears from Noddy.